Equivariant Sheaf Neural Networks

 Gauge Symmetry

-The gauge-invariant quantities are independent of the choice of local frame:
+The gauge-invariant quantities are those independent of the choice of local frames:

-A truly equivariant sheaf GNN should produce outputs that are gauge-invariant (for graph-level tasks) or gauge-equivariant (for node-level tasks).
+A sheaf GNN should produce outputs that are gauge-invariant (for graph-level tasks) or gauge-equivariant (for node-level tasks, where the output lives in the node’s own frame).

 Equivariant Sheaf GNN Layers